Probly

 About

-• Compute Brownian Motion sample paths, first hitting time distributions, and hitting probabilities.
+• Wiener Process: Simulate sample paths of Brownian motion, and analyze first hitting time distributions and hitting probabilities.

 How it works